Charles Townshend (British Army officer): March to Baghdad

-On 1 November 1915, Townshend led the 6th (Poona) Division from Kut-al-Amara and marched up the course of the River Tigris.
+On 1 November 1915 Townshend led the 6th (Poona) Division from Kut-al-Amara and marched up the course of the River Tigris.
 Ctesiphon, some 25 mi south of Baghdad was reached on 20 November 1915.
-Here they met an Ottoman force of more than 20,000 troops that had issued from Baghdad to oppose their approach to the city, giving them a numerical advantage of 2 to 1 over the 6th Division, sited within well-prepared defensive trench fortifications.
-General Nureddin Pasha had the command of four divisions, namely the 35th, the 38th, the 45th and 51st, which he had dug in at trenches built over the ruins of Ctesiphon.
+Here they met an Ottoman force of more than twenty thousand troops that had issued from Baghdad to oppose their approach to the city, giving them a numerical advantage of 2 to 1 over the 6th (Poona) Division, sited within well-prepared defensive trench fortifications.
+General Nurreddin Pasha had the command of four divisions, namely the 35th, the 38th, the 45th and 51st which he had dug in at trenches built over the ruins of Ctesiphon.
 At Ctesiphon, Townshend was obsessed with the Arch of Ctesiphon.
+Strachan stated:

-Strachan stated:"The centre of the battlefield of Ctesiphon is the Arch, and it figures in all of the photographs of the Army when they reached this high point of the advance.
-And it’s immensely powerful for Townshend, the student of military history, because this marks the extremity of the Roman Empire, this marks the point where Belisarius, the famous Roman commander, had got to, coming in the other direction, of course.
+"The centre of the battlefield of Ctesiphon is the Arch, and it figures in all of the photographs of the Army when they reached this high point of the advance.
+And its immensely powerful for Townshend, the student of military history, because this marks the extremity of the Roman Empire, this marks the point where Belisarius, the famous Roman commander, had got to, coming in the other direction, of course.
 But for those with a classical education, as of course just about every British officer had received before the First World War, then this is a very powerful image indeed".
 Townshend had divided his division into four columns.
-To Column A, he assigned the Dorset Regiment, the 104th Rifles and the 30th Composite Brigade to which he attached two Gurkha companies.
+To Column A, he assigned the Dorset regiment, the 104th Rifles and the Thirtieth Composite Brigade to which he attached two Gurkha companies.
 To Column B, Townshend assigned the Norfolk regiment, the 7th Rajputs and the 110th Mahrattas.
-To Column C went the Oxfordshire Light Infantry, the 22nd Punjabi regiment, the 103rd Mahrattas and 119th Infantry and finally to Column D went the 7th Lancers, the 16th Cavalry, the 33rd Cavalry and S battery of the Royal Horse Artillery.
+To Column C went the Oxfordshire Light Infantry, the Twenty-second Punjabi regiment, the 103rd Mahrattas and 119th Infantry.
+And finally to Column D went the 7th Lancers, the Sixteenth Cavalry, the Thirty-third Cavalry and S battery of the Royal Horse Artillery.
 Townshend's plans called the Principle Mass "either to throw the Turks into the Tigris or compel them to a disastrous flight across the Diala river, some six miles behind them".
 Column C was to attack Nureddin Pasha's right flank to distract him while the "Principle Mass" of Columns A and B were to attack the left flank of the Ottoman lines while Column D was to race around the Ottoman positions to attack from the rear.
-Townshend was in a notably bad mood before the battle and much to the shock of his servant Boggis, savagely beat his dog Spot when he found Spot cuddled up next to Boggis asleep.
-When Boggis asked "What are you doing that for sir?", he received the reply "He was sleeping with you!
-He's my dog and he's got to learn."
+Townshend was in a notably bad mood before the battle and much to the shock of his servant Boggis savagely beat his dog Spot when he found Spot cuddled up next to Boggis asleep.
+When Boggis asked: "What are you doing that for sir?", he received the reply: "He was sleeping with you!
+He's my dog and he's got to learn!".
 Boggis later recalled that Townshend was a "harsh bastard" who treated his men no better than he treated Spot.